 Most macular puckers are related to vitreous detachment, which usually occurs in people over age 50.
 As you age, you are at increased risk for macular pucker.

-A macular pucker can also be triggered by certain eye diseases and disorders, such as a detached retina and inflammation of the eye (uveitis).
+Certain eye diseases and disorders can trigger a macular pucker, such as a detached retina and inflammation of the eye (uveitis).
 Also, people with diabetes sometimes develop an eye disease called diabetic retinopathy, which can cause a macular pucker.
 Trauma from either surgery or an eye injury can also cause a macular pucker.

 What are the symptoms of a macular pucker?

 Vision loss from a macular pucker can vary from no loss to severe loss, although severe vision loss is uncommon.
 People with a macular pucker may notice that their vision is blurry or mildly distorted, and straight lines can appear wavy.
 They may have difficulty in seeing fine detail and reading small print.
 There may be a gray area in the center of your vision, or perhaps even a blind spot.